Table of contents

 - Clearly communicate your value proposition.
 Highlight how your product or service can help solve pain points.
 This can also demonstrate you’ve done your research well.

-Follow-ups are all about balance, whether it’s the level of information you share throughout your messages or the frequency in which you send them.
+Follow-ups messages are all about balance, whether it’s the level of information you share throughout your messages or the frequency in which you send them.

 Here’s a structure to inspire the follow-up section of your sequence: